aritraroy/RxMagneto/README.md

 ![RxMagneto](https://github.com/aritraroy/RxMagneto/blob/master/raw/logo_250.png)

 This library allows you to **fetch various live information from Play Store** of your app or any other app of your choice.
-With just a few lines of code, you can get access to lots of useful app data fetched fresh from the Play Store.
+With just a few lines of code, you can get access to a lot of useful app data fetched fresh from the Play Store.

-It has been named after the famous anti-villian from X-Men group.
+It has been named after the famous anti-villian from X-Men.
 This library has been **completely written using RxJava** giving you powerful controls to make the most use of it.

 ![RxMagneto](https://github.com/aritraroy/RxMagneto/blob/master/raw/github_screenshot.png)